 The difference is most visible when users do not know the exact terminology, when the right result requires understanding context, or when the product has enough depth that finding the right feature or content requires interpretation.

-For B2B products especially – where users often know what problem they need to solve but not the exact feature name – intelligent search reduces support volume and improves feature adoption.
-A support cost reduction of 20-35% is typical when intelligent search is implemented well.
+For B2B products especially, where users often know what problem they need to solve but not the exact feature name, intelligent search can reduce support friction and improve feature discovery.

 Benefit 5: Natural Language Interfaces That Remove Configuration Friction